The IRONMAN World Championship at Kona is the event every elite athlete wants to win, but first they have to make sure they are among the qualifiers.

 Kona 2022 qualifiers

-While qualification is already closed for the May 2022 edition of the race (you can check that list separately), there are plenty of opportunities to come during 2022 for athletes to qualify for the return of the event to it’s spiritual home in early October.
+There are still opportunities to come during 2022 for athletes to qualify for the return of the event to its spiritual home in early October.

 - Florian Angert (Germany)